K3zter/mcp2-save-splitter/README.md

  - **Remove file/folder from existing VMCs**: Remove a given named file or folder from every single `.mc2` file (MCP2 VMC) in the `existing_cards` folder
  - **Import PSU to existing VMCs**: Import a specified `.psu` file to every single `.mc2` file (MCP2 VMC) in the `existing_cards` folder

 The latter three functions are intended for the purposes of adding an OPL IGR command to every VMC - but it is quite flexible and it may be useful for other things.
 I don't know what!
 Instructions for each of these functions are outlined below.

 All of the provided example files contain the same `igr.elf` file.
 This is a small PS2 app created by [JonathanDotCel](https://github.com/JonathanDotCel/bootcard_igr) that tells the Memcard Pro 2 to mount its boot card, before resetting the PS2.

-In order to use this with OPL, set your `igr path` to point to this file (e.g. `mc0:/igr/igr.elf` - use mc0 for slot 1, mc1 for slot 2).
+To use this with OPL, set your `igr path` to point to this file (e.g. `mc0:/igr/igr.elf` - use mc0 for slot 1, mc1 for slot 2).
 Whenever you perform IGR from an OPL launched game, MCP2 will mount your boot card before resetting.

 # IMPORTANT: PLEASE ENSURE ALL YOUR SAVE FILES ARE BACKED UP BEFORE USING THIS TOOL TO PREVENT RISK OF LOSS OR CORRUPTION